-Each plan includes a "background and need" section that: (a) identifies the applicant's HIV-specific program to date, concentrating heavily on specific client-related service, (b) analyzes the applicant's client caseload, concentrating specifically on data to show the need for HIV housing related services and activities, (c) documents how other HIV specific agencies have been consulted to decide local needs for housing related services, (d) for previous HOPWA grant recipients, a demographic breakdown of HOPWA clients, including the three low income categories, will be detailed.
+Each plan includes a "Background and Need" section that: (a) identifies the applicant's HIV-specific program to date, concentrating heavily on specific client-related service, (b) analyzes the applicant's client caseload, concentrating specifically on data to show the need for HIV housing related services and activities, (c) documents how other HIV specific agencies have been consulted to decide local needs for housing related services, and (d) assesses for previous HOPWA grant recipients, the detailed demographic breakdown of their clients, including the three low income categories.

-B. Program Plan
+B. Program Plan:

-Based upon the information identified in the "Background and Need" section, each proposal provides a "program plan" that identifies each activity selected for inclusion in the proposal and an estimate of the number of individuals expected to be served.
-The program plan outlines procedures expected to be initiated within each selected activity: (a) initial client referral; (b) intake and determination of eligibility; (c) provision of services; (d) reviews of client situation for additional needs and/or continuation of assistance and; (e) discharge from the program.
+Based upon the information identified in the "Background and Need" section, each proposal provides a "Program Plan" that identifies each activity selected for inclusion in the proposal and an estimate of the number of clients expected to be served.

+The program plan outlines procedures expected to be initiated within each selected activity: (a) provide housing information services; (b) provide counseling and referral services; (c) assist eligible clients to locate, acquire, finance, and maintain housing; (d) prevent homelessness of eligible clients; (e) assist with short-term rent, mortgage and utility payments. and; (f) provide supportive services